a video introduction to unrwa

 Through these hardships, UNRWA has been there to provide Palestine refugees with critical education, healthcare, micro-finance, relief and social services, and emergency assistance.
 Today:

-- UNRWA teaches 500,698 children in the largest and one of the highest achieving school systems in the region.
+UNRWA teaches more than 526,000 refugee children in the largest and one of the highest achieving school systems in the region.

-- UNRWA operates 143 primary health facilities, with over 9 million annual patient visits.
+UNRWA operates 143 primary health facilities, with nearly 9 million annual patient visits.

-- UNRWA empowers over 7,200 men and women each year at 8 vocational and technical training centers.
+UNRWA empowers 7,500 men and women each year at 8 vocational and technical training centers.

 where unrwa works

-UNRWA delivers direct humanitarian aid and human development to over 5 million Palestinian refugees registered with the Agency and living in its 5 fields of operation: the West Bank (including East Jerusalem), the Gaza Strip, Lebanon, Syria, and Jordan.
+UNRWA delivers direct humanitarian aid and human development to over 5 million Palestine refugees registered with the Agency and living in its 5 fields of operation: the West Bank (including East Jerusalem), the Gaza Strip, Lebanon, Syria, and Jordan.
 Of these 5 million refugees, over 1.4 million live in 58 recognized refugee camps.

-UNRWA provides basic services within the camps, which are often inaccessible to Palestinian refugees because of remoteness from urban centers, financial hardship, restrictions on movement, and legal restrictions by host countries.
+UNRWA provides basic services within the camps, which are often inaccessible to Palestine refugees because of remoteness from urban centers, financial hardship, restrictions on movement, and legal restrictions by host countries.

 UNRWA believes that all people have a right to a life of dignity, freedom, and hope.
 Their services help to uphold Palestine refugees’ rights to an education, healthcare, shelter, and protection.